Frequently Asked Questions

 To get started, click on a subject below and read more about our offerings and the PfCO process.

 Where do I start?

 What if I have learning difficulties, e.g. Dyslexic?
 Can I do the course?

 We routinely train people with broad and diverse learning difficulties.
 We appreciate that exams and learning can be stressful, and that it is our duty to support you as much as is reasonable, whilst ensuring high standards in safety and airmanship are not compromised.
 We have a Diversity and Inclusion policy which is available on request, or if you'd like to know more information, please speak to a member of our team.

 Do I need to provide my own drone?

 Yes.
 We do not supply drones on our courses.
 You will also need to have a minimum of 2 hours logged on the drone you wish to use.
 If you use a DJI product, the GO4 App will log your flights for you,

 Where can I do the course?

-Can I complete the Flight Assessment before I have written an OPS manual?
+Can I complete the Flight Assessment before I have written my Operations Manual?